mikemalisz/expense-tracker-ios/README.md

 [View on App Store](https://apps.apple.com/us/app/expense-tracker-itemized-list/id1550367538)

 Expense Tracker is an iOS app that can help you itemize your expenses and keep track of your spending habits.
-It is written in Objective C and is supported by a Node.js backend utilizing the Express framework and PostgreSQL for data persistence.
+It is written in Objective-C and is supported by a Node.js backend utilizing the Express framework and PostgreSQL for data persistence.

 ## Project Goals

-My biggest goal of this project was to learn Objective C, while also learning some other frameworks provided by Apple that I haven't used yet.
+My biggest goal of this project was to learn Objective-C, while also learning some other frameworks provided by Apple that I haven't used yet.
 I decided to get exposure to the Authentication Services framework by implementing Sign in with Apple, which I was able to use to implement user authentication on my server.
-I also got experience creating unit tests in Objective C as well as working with table views and basic navigation.
+I also got experience creating unit tests in Objective-C as well as working with table views and basic navigation.

 ## Table of Contents